top of page

-Writing ‘The Fire of Love’
+Writing my play ‘The Fire of Love’

 I first met Kings Lynn’s medieval visionary Margery Kempe when I was an undergraduate.
 50 years later I still don’t feel that I know her well.